Ravi-Raghavan/ESE-5460-Final-Project/notebooks/Milestone #2_Ravi_Analysis.md

-# Analysis of BERT Results: Milestone #2
+# Milestone 2: BERT Fine-tuning - Analysis

 ## Training and Validation Loss Analysis
 This section analyzes the training dynamics of the fine-tuned BERT model by extracting loss values recorded during training and evaluation.
 The script loads the `trainer_state.json` file produced by the Hugging Face Trainer, which contains a detailed log of training and validation metrics at different optimization steps.